lyssphacker/stackoverflow-teams/elaborate.md

 SO Teams site explains what the sw is about nicely.
 The question is whether this addresses oradian's needs.

 SO Teams can also become stale.
 Yes, but you can ask a question, in the context of existing thread of discussion.

+SO Teams might replace notes devs make for themselves individually.